fredericksgary/test.check/doc/cheatsheet.md

 - `(gen/such-that pred g)` — returns a new generator that generates only elements from `g` that match `pred`
   - Variants: `(gen/such-that pred g max-tries)`
+- `(gen/one-of [g1 g2 ...])` — generates elements from the given
+  generators, picking generators at random
+- `(gen/frequency [[2 g1] [7 g2] ...])` — generates elements from the
+  given generators, using the given weights to determine the probability of picking any particular generator

 ## Sizing & shrinking control